SCOTTISH INTEREST

 Lanark by Alasdair Gray Read More »

-Morvern Callar
+Morvern Callar by Alan Warner

-Morvern Callar Read More »
+Morvern Callar by Alan Warner Read More »

-The Trick Is To Keep Breathing
+The Trick Is To Keep Breathing by Janice Galloway

-Meticulously observed, agonizing and funny, this unconventional account of clinical depression was the novelistic debut of the author of the praised short-story collection Blood (1991).
+Meticulously observed, agonizing and funny, this unconventional account of clinical depression was the novelistic debut by the author of the praised short-story collection Blood (1991).
 Drama teacher Joy Stone has become severely depressed following the death of her married lover.
 Surrounded by his effects in the house they briefly shared, she can’t summon the will

 Our Fathers by Andrew O’Hagan